What is a Solution?

 A Useful Goal

-But you will often get success if your goal is to end up with:
+But we often get success when our goal is to end up with:

 x = something

-In other words, you want to move everything except "x" (or whatever name your variable has) over to the right hand side.
+In other words, we want to move everything except "x" (or whatever name the variable has) over to the right hand side.

 Example: Solve 3x−6 = 9